TBNV999/Animenfo-Schedule/README.md

  - The playing song currently
  - Coming up songs (Information of  the 5 songs to be played from now)

+ #### Options
+ Few options are available in this program.
+You can run animenfo.py with <b>--help</b> option to check it out.

- Please check "output_example" in this repository if you want to know what the output like.
+ Please take a look "output_example" in this repository if you want to know what the output like.